X-ray Binaries: a potential dominant contributor to the cosmic ray spectral knee structure: Introduction

-Currently, it is widely believed that supernova remnants(SNRs) are the primary acceleration sources of Galactic CRs.
-This is attributed to the nonlinear diffusive shock acceleration mechanisms that may occur in SNRs, which can accelerate CR particles to the PeV energy range \citep{2010ApJ...718...31P,2010ApJ...708..965Z,2023ApJ...952..100N}.
-Additionally, the radiation they produce successfully explains the multi-wavelength non-thermal emission observed from SNRs \citep{2012APh....39...12Z}.
-Furthermore, the so-called "standard propagation model" of CRs considers SNRs as the primary sources of Galactic CRs, which partially explains the observed CR and diffuse gamma-ray emissions from the Milky Way.
-However, other celestial objects, such as pulsars, pulsar wind nebulae(PWNe), "super-bubbles", the Galactic center, and microquasars, are also commonly considered as candidate sources of Galactic CRs.
-In recent years, the research in the origin of very high energy CRs has changed significantly due to the large detection area and long duty cycle of the LHAASO (Large High Altitude Air Shower Observatory)\citep{2010ChPhC..34..249C}, which has identified 12 ultra high energy(UHE) gamma-ray sources, with the highest energy reaching 1.4 PeV\citep{2021Natur.594...33C}.
-Recently, LHAASO released its first catalog, discovering dozens of PeVatrons throughout the Milky Way, including but not limited to PWNe, Binaries, and Star forming regions\citep{2024ApJS..271...25C}.
-Especially, HAWC discovers the Ultra-high-energy gamma-ray bubble around microquasar V4641 Sgr\citep{2024Natur.634..557A_HAWC_V4641}, and LHAASO discovers Ultrahigh-Energy Gamma-ray Emission from several X-ray binaries with Black Hole Jet system\citep{2024arXiv241008988L_BLJet}.
+Currently, it is widely believed that supernova remnants (SNRs) are the primary acceleration sources of Galactic CRs.
+This is attributed to the nonlinear diffusive shock acceleration mechanisms that may occur in SNRs, which can accelerate CR particles to the PeV energy range ~\citep{2010ApJ...718...31P,2010ApJ...708..965Z,2023ApJ...952..100N}.
+Additionally, the radiation they produce successfully explains the multi-wavelength non-thermal emission observed from SNRs ~\citep{2012APh....39...12Z}.
+Furthermore, the so-called ``standard propagation model" of CRs considers SNRs as the primary sources of Galactic CRs, which partially explains the observed CR and diffuse gamma-ray emissions from the Milky Way.
+However, other celestial objects, such as pulsars, pulsar wind nebulae (PWNe), ``super-bubbles", the Galactic center, and X-ray binaries (XRBs), are also commonly considered as candidate sources of Galactic CRs.
+In recent years, the research in the origin of very high energy CRs has changed significantly due to the large detection area and long duty cycle of the LHAASO (Large High Altitude Air Shower Observatory)~\citep{2010ChPhC..34..249C}, which has identified 12 ultra high energy (UHE) gamma-ray sources, with the highest energy reaching 1.4 PeV~\citep{2021Natur.594...33C}.
+Recently, LHAASO released its first catalog, discovering dozens of PeVatrons throughout the Milky Way, including but not limited to PWNe, Binaries, and Star forming regions~\citep{2024ApJS..271...25C}.
+Especially, HAWC discovers the Ultra-high-energy gamma-ray bubble around microquasar V4641 Sgr~\citep{2024Natur.634..557A_HAWC_V4641} (A microquasar is an XRB system which launches and collimates relativistic jets), and LHAASO discovers Ultra-high-Energy Gamma-ray Emission from several X-ray binaries with Black Hole Jet system~\citep{2024arXiv241008988L_BLJet}.
 These findings from LHAASO provide a rich and crucial set of candidate samples for exploring the origins of PeV CRs within our galaxy.
-It seems to be that the CRs around the knee may be contributed by the X-ray Binaries.
+It seems to be that the CRs around the knee may be contributed by the XRBs.